lbryio/lbry.com/content/faq/credit-policy.md

 ---
-title: What is LBRY doing with non-mined credits?
+title: What is LBRY doing with non-mined Credits?
 category: other
 ---

-LBRY, Inc. controls a significant number of LBRY credits (LBC).
+LBRY, Inc. controls a significant number of LBRY Credits (LBC).
 At the inception of the blockchain, it was 400,000,000 LBC.

-This document outlines LBRY, Inc. policies, disclosures and intentions in administering those credits.
+This document outlines LBRY, Inc. policies, disclosures and intentions in administering those Credits.
 Its purpose is to ensure we operate forthrightly and in the best interests of the LBRY community.

 ## Credit overview

-The initial 400m credits are broken down as follows:
+The initial 400m Credits are broken down as follows:

 | Name | Amount | Purpose | Wallet (Initial) | Wallet (Current) |
 | ---- | ------ | ---------------- | -------- | -------- |